Tewkesbury In The Cotswolds: A Medieval Market Town

 This is a self-guided walk around the town centre where you can explore the ancient alleyways and ancient buildings.

-To reach The Cotswold Gateway from Tewkesbury, head north-east on Church Street, then at the roundabout, continue straight on to Barton Street/A438.
+To reach The Bear Inn from Tewkesbury, you must head north-east on Church Street and then, at the roundabout, continue straight onto Barton Street (A438) and proceed for 1.5 miles.

-At Ashchurch Interchange, take the 3rd exit onto the M5 slip road to Cheltenham/Gloucester.
-Continue on the M5 for approximately 10 miles until you reach junction 11A, where you must exit onto the A417 towards London/Cirencester.
-At the Air Balloon Roundabout, take the 1st exit onto A436 and continue for 6.5 miles before turning right onto the A40.
+At Ashchurch Interchange, take the 3rd exit onto the M5 slip road to Cheltenham/Gloucester and continue for approximately 10 miles.
+At junction 11A, exit onto A417 towards London/Cirencester.